m1entus/MZFormSheetController/README.md

 @property (nonatomic, assign) BOOL shouldCenterVertically MZ_APPEARANCE_SELECTOR;

 /**
- Returns whether the form sheet controller should move to top when UIKeyboard will appear.
+ The movement style to use when the keyboard appears.
- By default, this is YES
+ By default, this is MZFormSheetWhenKeyboardAppearsMoveToTop.
  */
-@property (nonatomic, assign) BOOL shouldMoveToTopWhenKeyboardAppears MZ_APPEARANCE_SELECTOR;

-/**
- Center form sheet vertically when UIKeyboard will appear.
- By default, this is NO
- */
-@property (nonatomic, assign) BOOL shouldCenterVerticallyWhenKeyboardAppears MZ_APPEARANCE_SELECTOR;
+@property (nonatomic, assign) MZFormSheetWhenKeyboardAppears movementWhenKeyboardAppears MZ_APPEARANCE_SELECTOR;

 ```